Days Countdown

 The Zodiac Cycle

-Central to Chinese New Year is the Chinese Zodiac, a 12-year cycle where each year is represented by an animal sign.
-The animal year influences the characteristics and fortunes of those born in that year.
+A central feature of Chinese New Year is the Chinese Zodiac, a 12-year cycle in which each year is represented by an animal sign.
+The zodiac sign is traditionally believed to influence personality traits and fortunes.
 The cycle includes:

 - Rat